Most of us love it when temperatures soar, but dogs can struggle in hot weather. Here’s how to keep dogs cool in the summer months.

 6. Consider pet sun cream.
 Dogs can get sunburnt too.
 Put sun cream on their nose and the tips of their ears, as well as other exposed parts of their skin.
 Just make sure the cream you’re using is safe for pets.

 7. Keep them out of the conservatory and other hot spots.
-Temperatures can quickly rise in conservatories so keep these areas closed in hot weather to stop them wandering in.
+Temperatures can rise rapidly in conservatories so keep these areas closed in hot weather to stop them wandering in.

 8. Never leave a dog in a car.
 Even when the outside temperature appears to be a reasonable level, it can get much hotter inside a car.
 You may have parked in the shade and left the windows open, but it’s still extremely dangerous for a dog.

-Knowing how to keep your dog cool will help ensure your four-legged friend stays safe, healthy and happy.
+Knowing how to keep your dog cool will help make sure your four-legged friend stays safe, healthy and happy.

 Heat stroke in dogs